 • Weekly limits: Type the total number of hours they can work per week in the Recurring Weekly Limit field.

-• Daily limits: Type the total number of hours they can work per day in the Recurring Daily Limit field.
+• Daily limits: Type the total number of hours they can work daily in the Recurring Daily Limit field.
 You can use decimal points, too (e.g., 0.5 hours is 30 minutes).

 • Shift limits: Set Use shifts to set daily limits to On under Recurring Daily Limit.
 Then, select Create a shift.
 Employees will only be able to track time during shift hours.